 I love the classic style of this lined sateen sheath dress, with princess seams in the front and back (always makes for a slimming effect).
-Current price $90 from Talbots.
+Talbots.

 Sleeveless V-neck pull on classic little black dress in a viscose/nylon blend.
-Current price $298 from Ralph Lauren.
+Ralph Lauren.

 Classic little black dress styling with short sleeves, a split-V neck, hidden back zipper and stretchable poly/rayon/spandex blend.
 Dress it up for the evening or keep the classic, simple look for business or daytime.
 Love this look!
-Current price $89 at Dillards.
+Dillards

-I had to include one off the shoulder in the list of my favorite little black dresses for women in midlife!
+I had to include one off-the-shoulder in the list of my favorite little black dresses for women in midlife!
 Some of us still have necks, backs and shoulders that are flauntable, so why not?
-I love the two-tiered flounce, double pockets and the full lining of this 100% polyester dress.
-Very cool.
-Current price $118 at Banana Republic.
+I love the sophistication of this popover dress from Nordstrom.

 Very stylish classic little black dress with a modified V-neck, padded shoulders (how ’bout that?), mid-knee length with a back vent and concealed back zipper.
 Fully lined.
-Current price $375 at Bloomingdales.
+Bloomingdales.